honzajavorek/honzajavorek.cz/README.md

 	- Weeknotes use `toots-links.json` and `toots-jg.json` to list links and junior.guru updates since the last weeknotes.
 	- Article pages show replies and counts from `toots-replies.json`.
 	- The comments list includes the `Mastodon-Comments` link.

+I tag toots manually with `#links` (to show up in the next weeknotes as a link) or `#juniorguru` (for a junior.guru update).
+The `#blog` tag is different: I never add it by hand.
+The `blog mastodon` command appends it automatically when it posts a new article, which is what lets that thread sync back as the article's replies.

 The blog does not implement webmentions or native Mastodon commenting; replies are shown only if they are part of a synced `#blog` toot thread.